Finally…finally the spring warmth has crept in and we are getting the rain, sun, rain kind of days that are usual this time of year.

-For me, photographing my wife’s garden is quite a time consuming process that includes a tripod, an off-camera flash, a backdrop and a lot of walking around to find the right shape in the right location.
+For me, photographing my garden is a time consuming process that includes a tripod, an off-camera flash, a backdrop and a lot of walking around to find the right shape in the right location.

-The famous Canadian photographer Freeman Patterson, in his book, “Photography and the Art of Seeing” wrote, “ Seeing, in the finest and broadest sense, means using your senses, you intellect, and your emotions.
+In his book, “Photography and the Art of Seeing” he wrote, “ Seeing, in the finest and broadest sense, means using your senses, you intellect, and your emotions.
 It means encountering your subject matter with your whole being.
 It means looking beyond the labels of things and discovering the remarkable world around you.”